 The formation team experience at BYU gave Travis and Jaimee many opportunities that they would not have had otherwise.
 With the team they were able to tour much of the United States, England, Scotland, Hong Kong, and China.

 After a few months on the team together, their friendship quickly developed into a relationship and then into a courtship.
 By the following summer, Travis and Jaimee were engaged and then married in September of 2008.

-Despite the obstacles, Travis and Jaimee were able to finish their schooling at BYU quickly.
-In April of 2010, Jaimee graduated with a Bachelor’s degree in Mathematics with an emphasis in Actuarial Science and a minor in Ballroom Dance and Travis graduated with a Bachelor’s degree in Spanish and also with a minor in Ballroom Dance.
+Their success certainly didn’t come easy.
+Juggling a full time class load with homework, team rehearsals and shows, work, and individual competitive practice and competitions was a hard task.
+Despite the obstacles, Travis and Jaimee were able to finish their schooling at BYU rather quickly.
+In April of 2010, Jaimee graduated with a Bachelor’s degree in Mathematics with an emphasis in Actuarial Science and a minor in Ballroom Dance and Travis graduated with a Bachelor’s degree in Spanish and a minor in Ballroom Dance.

 While preparing for graduation, Travis and Jaimee pondered their future.
 Not knowing if they had what it would take to be successful professional dancers, they knew they owed it to themselves to take the shot.
 They moved across the country to New Jersey with nothing more than hopes and dreams and a plan to give it a year, and give it everything they had.
 Now, ten years later they are glad they took the risk.